xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 }
 ```

-So ignoring the lines of test code we have two unambiguously coverable lines -
+Ignoring the lines of test code we have two unambiguously coverable lines -
 the function signature and the macro call.
 And with this in mind coverage
 should be 50%.